Di3go0-0/PoyBases/README.md

 python Instand_power.py
 ```

-## Building the Executable
+## Create the program executable

-To generate an executable file, use the following command:
+To run the program, use the following command:

 ```sh
 python .\setup.py build